 After installation, the Umbrella roaming client tray icon may be gray or red.
 Alternately, the Umbrella roaming client may not show as registered in the dashboard.
 This is considered to be an "unregistered" Umbrella roaming client.

-The cause for an unregistered Umbrella roaming client is almost always one of two reasons:
+The cause for an unregistered Umbrella roaming client is almost always one of three reasons:

 HTTP Proxy (Windows Only)—There is an HTTP/HTTPS proxy at the local computer level, or there may be stale proxy settings left over from a previous proxy configuration.
 See the HTTP/HTTPS snippet of the Networking section in the Umbrella Roaming Client Prerequisites article and read the Umbrella Roaming Client and HTTP Proxies articles for more information.